-Postgraduate studies in the School of History
+Graduate studies in the School of History

 This offers an exciting opportunity to pursue a significant, independent and original body of research under the watchful supervision of a member of the School's academic staff.
 UCD School of History is a research-intensive department, and has a breadth of expertise to offer.
 The active research culture nurtures and encourages the next generation of scholars to push back the frontiers of understanding, to seek out new evidence, and to challenge accepted interpretations.